zainabmelh/guide-articles/articles/Certificates/import-a-google-font/index.md

 ---
-title: "Import a Google Font"
+title: Import A Google Font
-parent: "certificates-guide"
 ---
 To import a font from Google or any other site, this is the format that you should follow:

     <link href="http://fonts.googleapis.com/css?family=Lobster" rel="stylesheet" type="text/css">